-File a lawsuit in circuit court in South Carolina and it will cost you $150.
+File a lawsuit in circuit court in South Carolina, and it will cost you $150.
 Add another $25 for each motion filed in your suit.

 But the department also has been able to build up millions in reserves over the years with those fees, The Nerve found in a review of state records.

-Although the department is asking lawmakers to approve a slightly smaller overall budget for next fiscal year, the third branch of government doesn’t appear to be hurting for money – in large part because of fees imposed on people using the court system.
+Although the department is asking lawmakers to approve a slightly smaller overall budget for next fiscal year, the third branch of government doesn’t appear to be hurting for money – in large part because of court fees imposed on people using the court system.

 The Nerve recently asked Supreme Court Chief Justice Jean Toal, who heads the judicial department, if court fees should be lowered given a healthy growth rate in those revenues in recent years.

 In a written response on Nov.
 18, Thomas Timberlake, the department’s director of finance and personnel, said Toal was in a meeting in Washington, D.C., and was unavailable for comment.
 But speaking on behalf of Toal, Timberlake said though court fees account for more than 25 percent of the department’s operating funds, “these fees should not be reduced.”

 “The restoration of the SCJD budget last year was the first year in many that adequate (general) funds were received by SCJD to meet the constitutional requirements of the court,” Timberlake said.
 “However, there still are not enough funds necessary for the SCJD to add additional judges, which are badly needed.”

 Given the amount of lawsuits, court fines, and alimony and child support payments in South Carolina every year, the annual fees received by the judicial department easily tally in the millions.